Adelaide Plains Football League: History

 Grace Plains was possibly the first club formed in the District in 1904.
 Football was certainly played in the other towns of Mallala, Dublin and Two Wells at that time with those clubs all officially forming in 1908.
 When Virginia was formed in 1909, moves were being made to form an association from a group of clubs that had played an unofficial competition in 1908.

 A meeting held in Dublin on 4 May 1909, resulted in the formation of the Adelaide Plains Football Association.
 Delegates were present from Mallala, Virginia, Two Wells, Windsor, Lower Light and Dublin.
 Officers elected were, patron Mr Coombe, president Mr George Cheney and secretary Mr Andrew Driscoll.
 At a second meeting the colours were chosen as double blue.

 Dublin had a comfortable victory over Two Wells in the first match of the new association 9.14 (68) to 0.2 (2).
 Dublin had gone to a lot of trouble to ensure their facilities were adequate for their opening match of the season.
 In the preceding months they had built dressing rooms, a pavilion and had even erected new goal posts.

+Mr Ron Murrell of Two Wells presented the Murrell Medal to the best and fairest footballer in Adelaide Plains football.
+This medal was the forerunner to the presenting of a Mail Medal.
+Jack Wallace of Long Plains was a dominant player in the early 1920s, winning two Murrell Medals and being runner up for a further two.
+Mallala provided the winner in 1921 with Walter Dunstan.

 Wasleys Football Club created a record in 1927 when they became the first Adelaide Plains club to complete a season without losing a match.
 Hamley Bridge applied to join the association in 1930 but their application was rejected because of the poor condition of the roads over which visiting teams would have to travel to arrive at Hamley Bridge.